 An individual or business can gather an audience quickly with this strategy.
 Examples are “influencers” or popular company brands that speak out on specific topics.

-But this strategy comes with more risk.
-Though you will attract a strong following, you may offend or alienate others.
+But this strategy comes with risk.
+You might attract a large following, but you may also offend or alienate others.
 For that reason, proceed with caution.
 Never be controversial for the sake of getting attention.

 The personal branding strategy is popular in the current marketing environment.
 Consumers want to buy from businesses and people they connect with.
 It’s easier to connect with a human being who already has an identity than create an identity for a business.

 The personal branding strategy works well if you’re comfortable in the spotlight.
-However, this has its pros and cons.
-If you’re uncomfortable in the spotlight, it will come across in your branding and marketing.
-This will end up hindering on your brand-building strategy.
+However, this strategy has its pros and cons.
+If you’re uncomfortable getting attention or answering critics, it will come across in your branding and marketing messages.

 Use Multiple Channels

 It’s easy to get comfortable with one or two marketing tactics.
 For example, you may prefer social media, email marketing, or networking events.
-But the best marketing strategy takes advantage of all these.
-The goal is to find many ways to promote your brand through marketing.
+But the best marketing strategy takes advantage of several marketing tactics.

 Consistency is crucial for branding strategies to be successful.
-You must show up every day and repeat the same messages over and over.
-You may get bored repeating your message, but most people will hear it for the first time.
+You must show up every day and repeat the same messages again and again.
+Though you may get bored repeating your message, remember that most people will be hearing it for the first time.

-Research shows that consistent branding strategies can increase revenue as much as 33%.
+Research shows that consistent branding strategies can increase revenue by 20%.Source: LucidPress, 2021

-Branding strategies are a powerful way to promote your business.
-They help you make strong connections with prospects and stay top-of-mind.
+Branding strategies are a powerful way to promote and grow your business.
+They also foster strong connections with prospects and help you stay top-of-mind.

 People buy from businesses they know, like, and trust.
 Branding strategies help you attract the right customers and communicate your unique value.